thenewvu/vim-plantuml-genin/readme.md

 ============

 * Slow: PlantUML is slow, this plugin runs it synchronously on each source block, so it's even more slower.
-It should be fixed soon by caching the outcome diagrams or run PlantUML asynchronously.
+Currently, there's no good way to fix this.